inpsyde/wp-translation-downloader/docs/Commands.md

 # Commands

-WP Translation Downloader integrates with Composer adding following custom commands to it.
+WP Translation Downloader integrates with Composer, adding the following custom commands to it.

 ## Download translations